Protocols for Creating Anyons and Defects via Gauging

 We first exemplify our method for the $\mathbb{Z}_3$ toric code, then generalize to any quantum double $D(G)$.
 Finally, we discuss the applicability of our protocols for understanding \emph{twisted} quantum double models \cite{Dijkgraaf:1989pz, Roche:1990hs, propitiusTopologicalInteractionsBroken1995, huTwistedQuantumDouble2013}.
 In contrast to the existing literature on quantum double ribbons \cite{kitaevFaulttolerantQuantumComputation2003,bombinFamilyNonAbelianKitaev2008, chenRibbonOperatorsGeneralized2022}, our approach is both conceptually and algebraically simple, relying solely on the properties of the $G$-gauging map \cite{Brell_2015, tantivasadakarnLongrangeEntanglementMeasuring2022a}.
 This simplicity underscores its practicality, as we can easily obtain efficient circuits for non-Abelian excitations ideal for near-term quantum devices.
 Indeed, in a companion paper using a trapped-ion quantum processor \cite{z3-paper}, we implement the $\mathbb{Z}_3$ toric code symmetry defect circuits introduced in the present work.
 Adaptive, efficient circuits for the creation of anyons in quantum doubles of solvable groups have been proposed before \cite{bravyiAdaptiveConstantdepthCircuits2022}; our approach pinpoints the gauging and ungauging layers inherent in the ribbon structure as the steps able to be made finite-depth.
-This conceptual insight (i) yields unitary ribbon operators for \emph{any} group-based non-Abelian anyon, previously not thought possible \cite{bravyiAdaptiveConstantdepthCircuits2022}, (ii) gives a systematic construction for a wide range of \emph{defect} ribbons, and (iii) opens up the possibility of constructing efficient ribbon operators for topological orders outside of the Kitaev quantum double.
+This conceptual insight (i) yields intuitive unitary ribbon operators for \emph{any} group-based non-Abelian anyon, (ii) gives a systematic construction for a wide range of \emph{symmetry defect} ribbons, and (iii) opens up the possibility of constructing efficient ribbon operators for topological orders outside of the Kitaev quantum double.

 \emph{$\mathbb{Z}_3$ toric code symmetry defects:} We first discuss how to create symmetry defects in the $\mathbb{Z}_3$ toric code \cite{kitaevFaulttolerantQuantumComputation2003}.
-The computation qutrit basis is labeled $\ket{n}$, with $n = 0, 1, 2$.
+The computational qutrit basis is labeled $\ket{n}$, with $n = 0, 1, 2$.
 Define the qutrit clock and shift operators: